johnbrumley/desma158/day-9.md

 [Here is a very good overview](https://youtu.be/b2bIh8WPsi4) of what the package is capable of.
 For this demo, we’ll only be bringing in sprites for use in frame animations.

-With the importer package, you don’t need to manually create a tiled sprite sheet, where each frame of the animation is placed on a grid (see sonic above).
+With the importer package, you don’t need to manually create a tiled sprite sheet, where each frame of the animation is placed on a grid (see above sheets).
 Instead, create each sprite on its own layer and Unity will handle how the sprite should be broken up in the import settings.

 1. Create a simple character with a two-frame idle animation.
 Place each frame in a separate layer.
 You can group the layers and name them based on the animation type.
 Unity will bring over these names.

 Important: Make sure all layer names are unique (even hidden ones).

 ![](https://lh6.googleusercontent.com/jWbzNwKUFw1UUMU7RAyTx1oHSVT2Aw0imBiY2-uH52JP4RP7RMhxhhq_i9Z6q-FDWEYmS5AdS5nFnD-__f5icMz9Ju2HknfdJDCZT4yEEZYac6I0UefcdHR-69SpQIqRxfRR_n4ifMsDd-tddFUj7l0)

 2. Save the entire scene as a PSB file.
 This is nearly identical to a PSD file, but can handle larger files.
 Unity will only import these types of files.
 You can save it directly to your project’s assets folder.